Overview

 Term 1

-In term one you'll take the unit Foundations of Learning, which explores the concepts and controversies of contemporary creative education.
-You will reflect on their experiences, knowledge and values, and locate your practice within a broader theoretical context.
+Foundations of Learning: this unit explores the concepts and controversies of contemporary creative education.
+You will reflect on your experiences, knowledge and values, and locate your practice within a broader theoretical context.

-You'll begin the first part of Action Research: Proposal, which enables you to review and renew their own creative education practice through Action Research.
-In this first part, you'll develop a project plan and associated ethics application that provides a rationale for your chosen project, and outline how you intend to gather, analyse and present research data
+Experiments in Learning (proposal): this unit enables you to review and renew your own creative education practice through the principles of action research.
+You will develop a project plan and associated ethics application that provides a rationale for your chosen project, and outlines how you intend to gather, analyse and present research data.

 Term 2

-In term two you'll take Designs for Learning, a unit which gives you insight into and experience of designing inclusive creative education.
+Designs for Learning: this unit gives you insight into and experience of designing inclusive creative education.
 It explores how to apply ideas in practice across a range of educational methods and modes, including discussion of campus-based, blended and remote learning.

 Term 3